 - Press Locate (at the bottom right of the console) to light up the selected fixtures in open white and move them to a central position.
-See the next section for more Locate options. - You can deselect a fixture by pressing the select button again. - In the system display area of the touch screen, the console will show you which fixtures are currently selected. - Press Clear (right of numeric keys) to deselect all fixtures and remove all changes from the programmer.
-See the next section for more Clear options.
+See the next section for more Locate options. - You can deselect a fixture by pressing the select button again. - In the system display area of the touch screen, the console will show you which fixtures are currently selected.

-Once you have changed any attribute, pressing a Select button will deselect all fixtures and start the selection process again.
+- Press Clear (right of numeric keys) to deselect all fixtures and remove all changes from the programmer.
+See the next section for more Clear options. - Once you have changed any attribute, pressing a Select button will deselect all fixtures and start the selection process again.
 All previously selected fixtures (since you last pressed Clear) stay in the programmer.
 Once a fixture has been edited, the button shows a darker blue (also on the HUD).
-The picture below shows the first two fixtures selected, with the second three in the programmer and the others unselected.
+The picture below shows the first two fixtures selected, with the second three in the programmer and the others unselected. - You can select fixtures on another page of the preset faders by pressing the pages +/- buttons between faders 15 and 16.
+Palettes, groups and cues you have saved on the preset faders will also change with the page.
+On the touch screens you use the scroll slider, or the page buttons to the left of the fixture buttons, if you have 'Pages' set to Show (using the context menu)

-• Using Key Profiles (see section 12.2.1 on page 201) you can set the fixture touch button to latch mode so that it turns the fixture's dimmer channel on (like putting a preset fader to full).
+• Using Key Profiles (see section 12.2.1 on page 200) you can set the fixture touch button to latch mode so that it turns the fixture's dimmer channel on (like putting a preset fader to full).